fall 2025 Club Opportunities

 Grade Levels Accepted: Freshman, Sophomore, Junior, Senior

-Application Requirements: Resume (optional for freshmen) and 3 Short-Answers
+Application Requirements: Resume (optional for Freshmen) and Four Short-Answers

 The Investing Team develops a fundamental understanding of venture capital and investing in the startup landscape.
 Over the 9-week program, team members will explore and build foundational skills, forming research-driven investment theses and developing business strategies for new products in new markets.